Notable Charts

 Stocks are not a claim to next year’s earnings, but to a very long-term stream of cash flows that will be delivered into the hands of investors over time.
 Corporate earnings are more variable, historically, than stock prices themselves.
 Though “operating” earnings are less volatile, all earnings measures are pro-cyclical; expanding during economic expansions, and retreating during recessions.
 As a result, to quote the legendary value investor Benjamin Graham, “The purchasers view the good current earnings as equivalent to ‘earning power’ and assume that prosperity is equivalent to safety.”

 Not surprisingly, the valuation measures having the strongest correlation with actual subsequent investment returns across history are smoother, and serve as better “sufficient statistics” for the relevant long-term cash flows.
-The table below compares the historical reliability of a variety of alternative valuation measures in data from 1950-2017.
+The table below compares the historical reliability of a variety of alternative valuation measures across decades of market cycles since 1950.
 Click the table to enlarge.

 Data: Federal Reserve Economic Database, Robert Shiller, Standard & Poors